 For all those providing care for a senior loved one with dementia, the necessity to place emphasis on positives is usually even more imperative to overall wellbeing.
 Family caregivers who participated in a recent 5-week study, in which the effectiveness of these coping skills were analyzed, reported a reduction in depression scores of 16%, and a reduction in anxiety of 14%.

 In addition to the ideas above, it is essential for family caregivers to avoid isolating themselves and attempting to manage their caregiving duties alone, which can rapidly bring on caregiver burnout and other significant health conditions.
 Working with an experienced in-home care agency, like Heaven at Home Senior Care, is the ideal strategy to gain a much healthier life balance – both for family caregivers and the older adults in their care.
-There are available services that can help, such as periodic respite or routine home care services in Dallas.
+There are available services that can help, such as periodic respite or routine home care services in Plano.

 Life is indeed stressful, but we are able to help!
-Consider how reliable home care services in Dallas can enable you time to concentrate on self-care and high-quality time with those you love.
+Consider how reliable home care services in Plano can enable you time to concentrate on self-care and high-quality time with those you love.
 Call Heaven at Home Senior Care, one of the top-rated home health agencies in Denton, TX and the surrounding areas, at (940) 380-0500 or (972) 245-1515 to find out how easy it is to get the help you need.